g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

 set protocols bgp group iBGP-AS65020-East family l2vpn signaling
 ```
-Note: The command ```vlan-id all``` specify the VPLS in vlan-aware mode.
-Here we have similar elements that we have in the VPWS Kompella.
-The ```no-tunnel-services``` knob creates a LSI/VT interface, avoiding use the lt interfaces.
+Note: The ```vlan-id all``` command configures the VPLS for VLAN-aware mode.
+You'll notice some similar elements to what we used in Kompella VPWS.
+The ```no-tunnel-services``` knob tells the router to dynamically create an LSI/VT interface, avoiding the need for dedicated physical loopback (lt) interfaces.

-We can apply the same logic in the other PEs of the network.
-To avoid layer 2 loops, the configuration of the multihomed sites needs to be specials.
-Let's check the VPLS connections now, then configure the multihomed site to give more attention.
+We can apply this same logic across the other PEs in the network.
+However, to avoid Layer 2 loops, the configuration for multi-homed sites requires special attention.
+Let's check the VPLS connections first, and then we'll focus on configuring the multi-homed sites.

-In the BGP, we'll receive the route from Site 6:
+In our BGP table, we can see the route received from Site 6:
 ```
 root@R2> show route table VPLS-CE5.l2vpn.0 detail